Hodoo08/final-django-project/README.md

 Consider adding voice input capabilities for improved accessibility.
 Implement additional language support to cater to a broader audience.
-Enhance the reporting features to provide more detailed insights into inventory trends.
+Add reporting features to provide more detailed insights into inventory trends.